tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/购买指南/计费概述_intl_en.md

 <span id="jf5"></span>

-### Administrative Feature Fees
+### Management Feature Fees
-Administrative feature fees refers to the cost incurred after the user starts and uses the administrative feature (such as inventory or select feature).
-At present, administrative feature fees include inventory feature costs and select feature costs.
+Management feature fees refers to the cost incurred after the user starts and uses the management feature (such as inventory or select feature).
+At present, management feature fees include inventory feature costs and select feature costs.

 | Billable Item | Applicable Storage Class | Meaning | Description |
 | ---------- | ---------------------- | -------------------------------- | ------------------------------------------------------------ |